AlexandraZambrano/gallery-app/README.md

 > npm start
 ```

-And to peek the testing files, made ith Cypress:
+And to peek the testing files, made with Cypress:

 ```bash